Nephrology / Critical Care Medicine Fellowship

 - Exposure to donor and recipient transplant surgeries

-Yale New Haven Hospital’s Saint Raphael Campus (YNHH-SRC): A 500-bed hospital where fellows will be exposed to inpatient nephrology consults.
+Yale New Haven Hospital’s Saint Raphael Campus (YNHH-SRC): A 500-bed hospital where you will be exposed to inpatient nephrology consults.
 Procedures are generally not performed while on service at YNHH-SRC.

-VA Connecticut Healthcare System: A 200-bed hospital in West Have where fellows will be exposed to inpatient nephrology consults and both inpatient and outpatient end stage renal disease care.
-Fellows will have the opportunity to perform dialysis catheter insertions and ultrasound guided native kidney biopsies.
+VA Connecticut Healthcare System: A 200-bed hospital in West Haven where you will be exposed to inpatient nephrology consults and both inpatient and outpatient end stage renal disease care.
+You will have the opportunity to perform dialysis catheter insertions and ultrasound-guided native kidney biopsies.

-In addition to the above inpatient time, during the first year, fellows will have an outpatient general nephrology continuity clinic either at YNHH-YSC or the VA’s West Haven location.
+In addition to the above inpatient time, during your first year, you will have an outpatient general nephrology continuity clinic either at YNHH-YSC or the VA’s West Haven location.

 Approximately 80% of inpatient time will be spent at YNHH-YSC, with 10% of time at YNHH-SRC and 10% at the VA Connecticut Healthcare System.

-Approximately 4-6 months of time will be spent on inpatient rotations at any of the three sites (YNHH-YSC, YNHH-SRC, or the VA Connecticut Healthcare System).
+You will spend approximately 4-6 months on inpatient rotations at any of the three sites (YNHH-YSC, YNHH-SRC, or the VA Connecticut Healthcare System).

-The remaining 6-8 months of second year will be spent in the outpatient setting.
+For the remaining 6-8 months of second year, you will spend them in the outpatient setting.
 Outpatient learning will include the following: